Diversity and inclusion

 Diversity at NWO and NWO-I

 We aim to realise working in an inclusive organisation with inclusive procedures.
 We believe that we can achieve our strategic ambitions as NWO if we also seek to be a diverse organisation with an inclusive culture.
 Diversity brings us creativity, innovation, and renewal.
 In addition to this, we are convinced that we will have more societal impact as NWO if our organisation reflects the society we are part of.
 This means that as an employer, NWO needs to ensure that everybody is welcome, can be themselves and can perform at their best.
-This Diversity and Inclusion calendar contributes to that.
 You can read more about diversity and inclusion on the NWO website and in the article “Striving for an organisation where everybody can be themselves” about diversity within NWO and NWO-I.

 - On 6 April 2021, CWI published the CWI Diversity Plan 2021-2025.
 NWO-I has recently published their Gender Equality Plan as well.